The word Sarcalogos means The Word Incarnate or, as I translate it: Christ: The Word Made Flesh.

 3) Equipping Christians to represent Jesus Christ in their everyday activities.
 For Christians, there is no wall or division between the spiritual and the material.
 Their parenting, their business or job, their home, their finances, their family, as well as their hobbies and social life all present opportunities to witness for their Lord and Savior and to invite Him to take an active role.

-The butterfly on our site is the Cleopatra Butterfly, also referred to as the Easter Jesus.
+The butterfly that is the inspiration for our logo is the Cleopatra Butterfly, also referred to as the Easter Jesus.
 You and I are that butterfly, born again through Christ indwelling us.
 The butterfly has long been a Christian symbol of resurrection, for it disappears into a cocoon and appears dead, but emerges later far more beautiful and powerful than before.
 As a symbol of Christ’s resurrection after three days in the grave, the butterfly is seen especially around Easter.
 But the butterfly is also a symbol of every Christian’s hope of resurrection from the dead.